stefandee/neonglow-engine/README.md

 * adjust Project Build Settings > Search Directories for the SDL include folder
 * open the .cbp file and adjust the path in ExtraCommands > XCopy

-In order to run an example from Code::Blocks, adjust the Project Properties > Build Targets > Execution Working Dir to point to [examples/data](examples/data) folder (Code::Blocks doesn't seem to like a relative path there).
+Please note that in order to run an example from Code::Blocks, Project Properties > Build Targets > Execution Working Dir must point to [examples/](examples/) folder.

+Also, you might need to manually set the Code::Blocks debugger executable path (Settings > Debugger settings > default configuration) to point to a 64-bit debugger (preferably the one that came with mingw64), otherwise debugging will silently fail.

 ## License